Jropp/distilled-docsets/webpack/CopyWebpackPlugin.md

 ## Open Questions

 What is an output directory?
+What is the default output path?

 ## Simple Pattern

-Everything else below is an expansion of this
+Everything else below is an expansion of these objects
 ```
 [
 { from: 'source', to: 'dest' }